 Myo sets are labeled with an M. You can log multiple brief rest-pause efforts at the same weight.
 Each entry represents another continuation, and all entries are grouped together.

-A set performed until you can no longer maintain proper form for compound exercises or complete another rep for isolation exercises.
+A set performed until you can no longer maintain proper form for the exercise, also known as technical failure.

-Failure sets are labeled with an F. You log the weight and reps performed, then record an RIR of zero to indicate the set was taken to failure.
+Failure sets are labeled with an F. You log the weight and reps at an RIR of zero to indicate the set was taken to technical failure.

 Now that you’ve learned how to log different types of sets, you might enjoy one of these articles next: